mendicant/mendicantuniversity.org/_posts/updates/2012-06-22-unicorns-horn-7.md

 #### Upcoming Plans:

+* Eric Gjertsen is [hosting office hours](http://mendicantuniversity.org/activities/2012/06/28/office-hours-with-eric_gjertsen.html) on Thursday, June 28.
+If you have Ruby questions or want a code review, be sure to stop by.

-We don't have any scheduled events for next week just yet, as we're catching up from a very busy couple of weeks.
-However, there will almost certainly be office hours within the next few days, and you can expect to see our first weekend hack day soon.
+We don't have any other scheduled events for next week just yet, as we're catching up from a very busy couple of weeks.
+However, you can expect to see more soon, including our first weekend hack day.

 Want to help us out?
 Consider running office hours or a study session yourself!
 [Learn more here](https://github.com/mendicant/mendicantuniversity.org/wiki/How-to-post-an-activity-to-mendicantuniversity.org), and feel free to post questions in the [Meta-discussions topic](http://forum.mendicantuniversity.org/categories/meta-discussions) on our forum.